ionic-team/ionic-cli/README.md

 ## Serving an alternate document root

-If you'd like to test your app in the browser and you use a folder other than the default of `www`, you can specify this folder in your `ionic.project` file.
+If you'd like to test your app in the browser and you use a folder other than the default of `www`, you can specify this folder in your `ionic.config.json` file.

 You might also want to have the document root be created if you use some sort of build system, we suggest using `createDocumentRoot` for that so that `ionic serve` will create that folder for you.